JuDelCo/CoreECS/README.md

 It is heavily inspired in Entitas, but with some differences:

-- Is deterministic (does not use hashtables)
+- Is deterministic (does not rely on hashtables)
-- No code generator (no reflection !)
+- Does not need a code generator (no reflection, easier to use, less problems)
-- Not tuned for perfomance (yet)
+- Not tuned for fine perfomance (yet)

 Currently is in work in progress state.